 - Teeth or implant crown copings

 For the past 20 years, the dental industry has been looking for an alternative to the most commonly used titanium implants.
-The purpose being either to solve aesthetically-challenging implant cases, or simply to supply the demand of patients preferring not to have any metal in their mouth (so-called holistic dentistry).
+The purpose is either to solve aesthetically challenging implant cases, or simply to supply the demand of patients preferring not to have any metal in their mouth (so-called holistic dentistry).
 Zirconium is a rigid, highly biocompatible and aesthetic material which makes it a very popular choice for implantologists and patients.

 However, due to their rigidity, creating zirconium implants with traditional implant characteristics has proved to be a complicated task.
 This has led to the recent commercialisation of two-piece dental implants.